Philadelphia - A Birthplace of American Constitution and Democracy

 Monumental Cathedral Basilica of Saints Peter and Paul.

-Swann Memorial Fountain (also known as the Fountain of the Three Rivers, right) adorns the Logan Square.
+Swann Memorial Fountain (also known as the Fountain of the Three Rivers, right) adorns Logan Square.

-Summary: Philadelphia is well worth visiting, especially by those interested in the American history and democracy.
+Summary: Philadelphia is well worth visiting, especially for those interested in American history and democracy.
 Stay tuned for other great places in the USA!

 You Might Also Like